jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/events.md

   was agreed upon or Other
 - **Status:**
   The condition of the event,
-  which can be either Solved
+  which can be Solved,
-  or Unsolved
+  Pending, or Unsolved.
 - **Date closed:**
   When the event was solved,
   if it was;